NOAA-OWP/lstm/README.md

 The test script `./run_bmi_unit_test.py` fully examines the functionality of all applicable definitions.

-To run lstm-bmi unit test, simply call `python ./run_bmi_unit_test.py` within the active conda environment `bmi_lstm`, as oulined in [ Running the model](#running-the-model).
+To run lstm-bmi unit test, simply call `python ./run_bmi_unit_test.py` within the active conda environment `bmi_lstm`, as oulined in [Running the model](#running-the-model).

-Recall that BMI guides interoperability for model-coupling, where model components (i.e. inputs and outputs) are easily shared amongst each other.
+Recall that BMI guides interoperability for model coupling, where model components (i.e. inputs and outputs) are easily shared amongst each other.
 When testing outside of a true framework, we consider the behavior of BMI function definitions, rather than any expected values they produce.